Berenice (daughter of Herod Agrippa): Early life

 Berenice was born in 28 to Herod Agrippa and Cypros, as granddaughter to Aristobulus IV and great-granddaughter to Herod the Great.
 Her elder brother was Agrippa II (b.
 27), and her younger sisters were Mariamne (b.
 34) and Drusilla (b.
 38).
 According to Josephus, there was also a younger brother called Drusus, who died before his teens.
-Her family constituted part of what is known as the Herodian Dynasty, who ruled the Judaea Province between 39 BCE and 92 CE.
+Her family constituted part of what is known as the Herodian Dynasty, who ruled the Judaea Province between 39 BC and 92 AD.

 Josephus records three short-lived marriages in Berenice's life, the first which took place sometime between 41 and 43, when she was between the ages of 13 and 15, to Marcus Julius Alexander, brother of Tiberius Julius Alexander and son of Alexander the Alabarch of Alexandria.
 On his early death in 44, she was married to her father's brother, Herod of Chalcis, with whom she had two sons, Berenicianus and Hyrcanus.
 After her husband died in 48, she lived with her brother Agrippa for several years and then married Polemon II of Pontus, king of Cilicia, whom she subsequently deserted.
 According to Josephus, Berenice requested this marriage to dispel rumors that she and her brother were carrying on an incestuous relationship, with Polemon being persuaded to this union mostly on account of her wealth.
-However the marriage did not last and she soon returned to the court of her brother.
+However the marriage did not last, and she soon returned to the court of her brother.
 Josephus was not the only ancient writer to suggest incestuous relations between Berenice and Agrippa.
 Juvenal, in his sixth satire, outright claims that they were lovers.
 Whether this was based on truth remains unknown.
-Berenice indeed spent much of her life at the court of Agrippa, and by all accounts shared almost equal power.
-Popular rumors may also have been fueled by the fact that Agrippa himself never married.
+Berenice indeed spent much of her life at the court of Agrippa and by all accounts shared almost equal power.
+Popular rumors may also have been fueled by the fact that Agrippa never married.

-Like her brother, Berenice was a client ruler of the parts of the Roman Empire that lie in the present-day Israel.
+Berenice was a co-ruler of her brother Agrippa II.
 The Acts of the Apostles records that during this time, Paul the Apostle appeared before their court at Caesarea.

+An inscription of an honorific statue of Berenice set up in Athens, dated to 61 AD, refers to Berenice as basilissa, a title given by Josephus to Jewish queens who ruled in their own right.
+Berenice is called regina ("queen") in the Latin inscription discovered at Beyrout, in which her name appears to precede that of her brother Agrippa.